-Once enacted, the Bill will represent a tough and very wide-ranging system for scrutiny by the Irish Government of a range of investments by parties established in third countries (Transactions) in critical technology and infrastructure businesses and assets in Ireland.
-Notably, the UK will be a third country for the purposes of the Bill which is significant given the level of investment by UK investors in Ireland.
-There are strict obligations under the Bill for parties to such Transactions to notify the Minister for Enterprise, Trade and Employment (Minister) for prior approval by the Minister.
-There are also significant sanctions for failure to comply with obligations under the Bill (i.e. fines of up to €4m and imprisonment for up to 5 years).
+The Act represents a tough and very wideranging system for scrutiny by the Irish Government of a range of investments (Transactions) by parties established in third countries in critical technology and infrastructure businesses and assets in Ireland.
+Notably, the UK will be a third country for the purposes of the Act which is significant given the level of investment by UK investors in Ireland.

+There are strict obligations under the Act for parties to such Transactions to notify the Minister for Enterprise, Trade and Employment (Minister) for prior approval by the Minister.
+There are also significant sanctions for failure to comply with obligations under the Act (i.e. fines of up to $\leq$ 4 million and imprisonment for up to 5 years).

-When will the Bill come into force?
+When will the Act commence operation?